 - The TI-84 Plus graphs 6 parametric expressions, 10 rectangular functions, 3 recursively defined sequences, and 6 polar expressions;

-- The graphing mode for sequences present time series plots, phase plots, and cobweb/stair-step plots.
+- There is a graphing mode for sequences present time series plots, phase plots, and cobweb/stair-step plots.
 You can also define the list names and store up to 999 elements;

-- This graphing calculator also features 14 interactive zooms as well as numeric evaluations presented as tables in every graphing mode.
-It also allows interactive analysis of functions and presents statistical graphs for advanced features including hypothesis testing.
+- This graphing calculator also features 14 interactive zooms and numeric evaluations in every graphing mode.
+It also allows interactive analysis of functions and presents statistical graphs.

 2. Texas Instruments Nspire CX CAS Graphing Calculator

 Another superior product from Texas Instruments is the TI-Nspire CX CAS Graphing Calculator.
-This instrument has the capability to produce algebraic results symbolically for equations, completing squares, factoring and expanding expressions for variables, finding antiderivatives, exact solutions and computer limits in irrational forms.
+This instrument has the capability to produce algebraic results symbolically for equations.
+The functions include completing squares, factoring and expanding expressions for variables, finding antiderivatives, exact solutions and computer limits in irrational forms.

-It is a robust instrument which meets the needs of middle school to college students of mathematics and science.
+It is a robust instrument.
 You can use this calculator to move class assignments to a computer so you can complete your work outside of school.
-It also allows you to fully explore high level mathematics concepts such as symbolic calculus and algebra.
+It also allows you to fully explore high-level mathematics concepts such as symbolic calculus and algebra.